Vikk-firstcode/Terrafform-EC2-jenkinpipline/README.md

    uncomment host_key_checking=FALSE

---- create a keypair on centos hostmachine to import a keypair named raman-import on aws virginia region to authenticate : ssh-keygen -t rsa
+--- create a keypair on ubuntu    os hostmachine to import a keypair named raman-import on aws virginia region to authenticate : ssh-keygen -t rsa
 -- import the public key to virginia in creation raman-import key